afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup9/Setup9_en.md

   | Satellite circuit | Address = 0, GPB4 | "X" button in Windows     |
   | Satellite circuit | Address = 0, GPB3 | "Y" button in Windows     |

 - The `GND` and `3V3` terminals of each potentiometer are interchangeable.
   If the clutch (or axis) goes to 100% when idle, swap those terminals.
+  If you don't have the chance to swap those terminals, the companion app has the ability to swap axis polarity by user request.
   They are attached to the satellite circuit (same tags).
 - `EXT_5V` is the positive pole of your power source.`EXT_GND` is the negative pole of your power source.
   Attach them properly. **Take care not to swap those terminals**.